 Yes.
 We welcome the priority given in this document to inclusive and accessible recruitment processes.
 Equality outcomes for staff must be developed not only from the point of interview but from the point of recruitment, and inclusive communications should also mean job adverts being made available in accessible formats and targeted at forums and locations which give disabled people the best chance of being aware of job opportunities.
 Reasonable adjustment processes are not only important for those in work but also for job interviews, which must be accessible for people with visual impairment.
 We are aware of instances in the public sector where this has not been the case, for example in not making appropriate IT support available for interviews.

 To create more equality of opportunity in employment for disabled people in Scotland, we need to see a culture where employers are prepared to recognise the contribution in the workplace which can be made by disabled people.
 Two thirds of people with visual impairment of working age are not in paid employment.
-As an employer of disabled people including people with visual impairment at the Scottish Braille Press, we know from the experience of our organisation the great value of the contribution disabled people make to the workplace when provided with the opportunity.
+As an employer of disabled people with Disability Confident accreditation, we know from experience the great value of the contribution disabled people make to the workplace when provided with the opportunity.
 We believe Social Security Scotland should lead the way in putting this approach into practice.
 We therefore welcome the commitment to targeted workshops and roadshows with under-represented groups and to research experiences with the recruitment process.

 If you answered No, what types of activity are missing that we could do to make an impact on delivery of this outcome?